jameskong098/mfalock/listener/README.md

 ## Pico Setup

 - Flash or run `servo_lock.py` on your Pico.
 It will listen for `lock` and `unlock` commands over USB serial.
-- The Pico should be connected to the listener Pi via USB before starting the listener.
+- The Pico should be connected to the listener Pi via USB on `GPIO26` (`A0` on Pico Shield) before starting the listener.

 ## Running the Listener